Why a Reef-safe Sunscreen?

 Some Reef-safe Advice

-After having researched sunscreen and its safety for several years now, here is our recommendation: If you prefer the way a chemical sunscreen feels and performs (which a lot of people do), consider it a reef-friendly choice as long as it is free of Oxybenzone, Octinoxate and Parabens.
+After having researched sunscreen and its safety for several years now, here is our recommendation: If you prefer the way a chemical sunscreen feels and performs (which a lot of people do), consider it a reef-friendly choice as long as it is free of Oxybenzone, Octinoxate and also Parabens.
 If you have sensitive skin and cost is not a concern, or you are applying to a very young child, you can go for a mineral sunscreen.
 Just be sure the mineral sunscreen is NON-Nanoparticle (100 NM or higher).

 When shopping for a reef-safe sunscreen, remember to specifically watch primarily for Oxybenzone.
 More and more manufacturers are noting on the front label that their product is “Oxybenzone Free”.
 And after reading both the front and back labels you’re still not sure, check for a phone number where you can call the manufacturer directly.

-To help get you started in your shopping for a reef-safe sunscreen, here’s a link to Coral Isles Reef-friendly Sunscreen.
+To help get you get started in your shopping for a reef-safe sunscreen, here’s a link to Coral Isles Reef-friendly Sunscreen.
 They offer both a mineral-based, and chemical-based option void of Oxybenzone, Octinoxate, parabens and nano-particles.